markmind/panacea-api/docs/developer.md

 2. Add an extension based on Panacea to your bot code

-3. Download the Panacea application [Download Panacea]（ <https://www.ciiat.com/en/download> ）and add your trading bot for testing
+3. Download the Panacea application [Download Panacea](https://www.ciiat.com/en/download) and add your trading bot for testing

-4. You can also directly use the [Web version of Panacea]（ <https://www.ciiat.com/app/www> ）Directly  add your trading bot for testing
+4. You can also directly use the [Web version of Panacea](https://www.ciiat.com/app/www) Directly  add your trading bot for testing

 5. Download the Panacea API code and place your relevant code in the 'extensions' directory